vitessio/website/content/en/docs/user-guides/configuration-advanced/external-database-aurora.md

         All remaining configuration parameters can be left to defaults.
 You may wish to enable Log exports

-3. Modify examples/local with the additional following files external_aurora.sh*
-        init_vt_external_aurora.sql
-        vttablet-external-aurora-up.sh  IMPORTANT: make sure to place this in the ..examples/local/scripts subdirectory

 4. Run the script init_vt_external_aurora.sql directly on the aurora instance, to instantiate the default vitess accounts e.g.,: